Last updated on April 28th, 2023 at 02:18 pm

 We recognise that high net worth divorce brings its own complex issues that require distinct skills and knowledge to resolve.
 Graysons’ partner and head of the family law team, Bradie Pell, has dealt with divorce settlements worth millions of pounds, involving businesses, significant property, offshore trusts, and international assets.
-She and her team are recommended in the Legal 500 2019.
+She and her team have been consistently recommended in the Legal 500 over a number of years, most recently in the 2023 edition Bradie was awarded the accolade of Next Generation Partner in light of the work she undertakes on her cases.
 She is a confident advocate when representing clients in court, including at final hearings.
 Bradie has also contributed to a published book aimed at helping separating families.

 Click on the links below to find out more about some of the areas that Bradie has helped her high net worth clients with.

 As well as significant cash, bank balances, cars, artwork and other expensive assets, high net worth individuals often have wealth tied up in trusts, sometimes overseas.
 Ensuring that the value in these trusts is properly dealt with requires specific expertise.
 Unfortunately, some people hide their wealth in these trusts, or in non-disclosed bank accounts to try and exclude them from their assets when divorcing.
 Bradie is highly experienced in dealing with issues of non-disclosure and has dealt with both onshore and offshore trusts.
 She is able to quickly take advantage of excellent support from her network of professional contacts, which includes accountants, forensic accountants, valuers, actuaries and barristers.